-Christian, Muslim, Jewish, Baha’i, Sikh, and others… Interfaith Philadelphia is governed by a Board of Directors and a professional team whose members reflect a broad spectrum of religious, ethnic and racial communities.
-These leaders advance the agency’s mission by drawing on their collective experience in interfaith relations and diversity work conducted in civic, governmental, community and educational areas.
+Christian, Muslim, Baháʼí, Jewish, Buddhist, and beyond, Interfaith Philadelphia is led by a professional team and Board of Directors whose members reflect a broad spectrum of religious, ethnic, and racial communities.
+These leaders advance the agency’s mission by drawing on their collective experience in interfaith relations and diversity work conducted in civic, governmental, community, and educational settings.

 In order to promote social harmony and inter-religious understanding, the Interfaith Philadelphia equips individuals and communities for interfaith engagement, builds collaborative relationships, and stands in solidarity with our diverse neighbors.